 Meanwhile, drops are merely sliced up chunks of land which gives you air time once you drop off it.
 You can build jumps and drops by piling soil in a certain area.
 There are two types of jumps.
 These are tabletops and gap jumps.

 Tabletops are a mound of soil that is formed like a small mountain.
 There are some ready-made tabletop jumps you can buy on the market.

 Gap jumps, which are also called an OG jump line, are shaped like a half triangle.
 There should be two of these jump lines.
 The first one is where your bike takes off, and the second one is where you land.
 We also call this the receiver.

 Berms are like corners, but they’re meant to make you faster when hitting line corners because you don’t have to brake when hitting them.

 These can go to the left or right loop sections.
 North Shores are narrow bridges in the trail.
 You can even add small water treatment plant web features near the trail so that the tracks won’t dry up and erode during summer.

 And you’re done when you’ve finished doing all these steps!
 But you don’t rush and ride the trail because you can damage it.

-Instead, water the trail using a hose that is connected to an outdoor faucet.
+Instead, water the top layer of your back yard trail using a hose that is connected to an outdoor faucet.
 Regularly sprinkle water on the trails to harden the soil.
 You can do this for 2 to 3 days.
-You can then ride back the trail after.
+You can then ride back on the trail after.

 Knowing how to make a mountain bike trail in your backyard is important.
 It’s a great way to build up your riding skills and gain more confidence in the track and trails.
 It also makes it more convenient for you because you don’t have to exert loads of effort and spend lots of time to reach the trail.